Assumptions for Structuring Internal Operations

 Guidance for Developing Internal Operations

-- Review and examine laws as they apply to isolation and quarantine.
+- Review and examine your laws as they apply to isolation and quarantine.

 - Examine the organization emergency planning structure and determine how to connect this plan into overall planning.